koenvanbenthem/EvoNN/README.md

 ```
 **Step 2: Estimate parameters**

-This step may take a while to prepare a virtual environment the *first time* the function is run. *Wait for the completion message.*
+The function estimates phylogenetic parameters from a phylo object.
 ```r
 result <- nn_estimate(test_tre, scenario = "DDD")
 ```
-**Step 3: Bootstrap the uncertainty**
+**Step 3: Bootstrap uncertainty**

-The execution time depends on the estimated parameters, some parameter settings may take too long or fail consistently.
-It is recommended to set a timeout limit, bootstrap iterations exceed the limit will return NAs.
+Some parameter settings may take too long or fail consistently.
+It is recommended to set a timeout limit.
 ```r
 bootstrap <- nn_bootstrap_uncertainty(result, n = 100, timeout = 30)
 ```
-**Step 4: Plot the uncertainty**
+**Step 4: Plot uncertainty**

 The neural network estimates are indicated by the red dashed lines and the blue values.
 Their uncertainties are represented by the density curves of bootstrap results.
 ```r